exercism/python/concepts/numbers/about.md

 ### Addition and subtraction

 Addition and subtraction act like in normal math.
-If one of the operands is a `float`, the other will be converted to a `float` as well.
+If atleast one of the operands is a `float`, the other will be converted to a `float` as well.
 Otherwise both operands will be converted to `ints`:

 ```python